 Black pepper (Piper nigrum) – prevents flatulence and treats intestinal pain

-Wheat – for its cooling effect it is used in fevers, cleans the digestive tract, soothes, alternatively, it can be used for cardiac insufficiency
+Wheat – for its cooling effect it is used in fevers, cleans the digestive tract, and soothes, alternatively, it can be used for cardiac insufficiency

 Garlic – chronic diarrhoea in the elderly